Akuli/python-tutorial/basics/editor-setup.md

 #### Advanced Text Editors
 The text editors in this category are  mainly preferred for coding at a beginner stage.
-They have features like auto-completion, syntax highlighting, code compilation, etc. They are "smart" editors have "smart" features like Error Checking, Debugging, etc. They are relatively easy to learn and have the necessary features to start your programming journey.
+They have features like auto-completion, syntax highlighting, running and debugging code, highlighting errors, etc. They are relatively easy to learn and have the necessary features to start your programming journey.

 A few popular ones in this category are: